Coca-Cola: Use as political and corporate symbol

 Coca-Cola has a high degree of identification with the United States, being considered by some an "American Brand" or as an item representing America, criticized as Cocacolonization.
-After World War II, this gave rise to the brief production of White Coke by the request of and for Soviet Marshal Georgy Zhukov, who did not want to be seen drinking a symbol of American imperialism.
+After World War II, this gave rise to the brief production of White Coke at the request of and for Soviet Marshal Georgy Zhukov, who did not want to be seen drinking a symbol of American imperialism.
 The bottles were given by the President Eisenhower during a conference, and Marshal Zhukov enjoyed the drink.
 The bottles were disguised as vodka bottles, with the cap having a red star design, to avoid suspicion of Soviet officials.
-The drink is also often a metonym for the Coca-Cola Company.

 Coca-Cola was introduced to China in 1927, and was very popular until 1949.
 After the Chinese Civil War ended in 1949, the beverage was no longer imported into China, as it was perceived to be a symbol of decadent Western culture and capitalist lifestyle.
 Importation and sales of the beverage resumed in 1979, after diplomatic relations between the United States and China were restored.
+The agreement to allow Coca-Cola into the Chinese market was reached during Deng Xiaoping's visit to the United States.

 There are some consumer boycotts of Coca-Cola in Arab countries due to Coke's early investment in Israel during the Arab League boycott of Israel (its competitor Pepsi stayed out of Israel).
 Mecca-Cola and Pepsi are popular alternatives in the Middle East.